ozcey/career-center-api/README.md

 * Click Run on the file after right click

 ### Running on Docker
-* Navigate to project firectory
+* Navigate to project directory
 * Open terminal
 * Run the following command
 '''